A Matter Of Faith

-After much thought, I come to realize that the matter of having faith is rather straightforward.
-My perspective was in a dire need of change.
+After much thought, I realized that the matter of having faith is relatively straightforward.
+My perspective was in dire need of change.
 I needed to believe and recognize that:

-I have to admit that I am not completely there yet.
+I have to admit that I am not entirely there yet.
 A lot has happened since that day on the balcony, though.
-The process may take some time and practice but, I am determined to trust God more and more each day with all my heart and to not lean on my own understanding.
+The process may take some time and practice, but I am determined to trust God more and more each day with all my heart and not lean on my own understanding.
 (Proverbs 3:5)

-I hope and pray that my personal experience becomes useful to you and help you in your Christian faith as well.
-Please tell us in the comment section below what has been your experience with your faith.
+I hope my personal experience becomes helpful to you and helps you in your Christian faith as well.
+Please share what has been your experience with your faith.
 I really would like to know.